Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 How to Write a Resume for Your First Job

-Here’s an example of the perfect resume for a job seeker who is new to the field:
+Here’s an example of the perfect resume for a prospective job-seeker who is just starting out:

 Name: John Doe